-As a great source of potassium, eggs can help balance the sodium levels and help with muscle and nerve health.
+As a great source of potassium, eggs can help balance sodium levels and help with muscle and nerve health.
 Besides, they contain choline and lutein which are very important nutrients.
 They can protect against disease and boost the health of the brain.

-Plus you can eat them with any food or use them in dishes.
+Plus, we can eat them with any food or use them in dishes.

 Here is a list of what one large egg contains: